Qiskit/qiskit/CONTRIBUTING.md

 #### Adding a new release note

-Making a new release not is quite straightforward.
+Making a new release note is quite straightforward.
 Ensure that you have reno installed with::

     pip install -U reno